Skip to Content

 PhaseContextTypical Use Case

-prestartHost/ProviderDatabase migrations (prisma migrate), config generation.
+prestartHost/ProviderDatabase migrations (prisma migrate), build steps (nx build), config generation.

 poststartHost/ProviderWarm-up scripts, registration in external service discovery.